gscbravo/inf/README.md

 created once the program is run.
 Config file is read upon the program starting, so it will have to be restarted if config file changes are made.

-You can quote text by starting a line with the ">" character.
+You can greentext by starting a line with the ">" character.
+You can orangetext by starting a line with the "<" character.

 ### Defaults
 - Maximum number of comments per board: `1000`